Coughyyee/Coughyyee/README.md

 # 💫 About Me:
-Im a software engineer working with fullstack applications.
-Specializing in fullstack website development.
+Im a software engineer working with fullstack applications, specializing in fullstack website development.
+But i must say, i do like to dip my feet in multiple waters.
 I also create content online to support fellow programmers.

 ## 🌐 Socials: